DESCRIPTION

 Performance audits are conducted pursuant to a resolution or law passed by the General Assembly.
 Depending on the focus, performance audits are generally referred to as program or management audits.
 These audits contain recommendations directed to agencies to improve their performance.
 The General Assembly also uses the audits in their oversight of State agency operations, and to develop legislation for the improvement of State government.

 Information Systems audits are performed on the State's computer networks.
 They determine whether appropriate controls and recovery procedures exist to manage and protect the State's financial and confidential information.
-In most cases, the findings from Information System Audits are incorporated into Compliance or Performance Audits.
-The Office does release the Annual Third Party Review of the Department of Central Management Services – Bureau of Communications and Computer Services report (see Agency List).
+In most cases, the findings from Information System Audits are incorporated into Financial, Compliance or Performance Audits.
+The Office conducts annual System and Organization Controls (SOC) Examinations of the Department of Innovation and Technology (DoIT), which is responsible for delivering Statewide technology, innovation, and telecommunication services to State government agencies, boards, and commissions.
+The SOC reports, if justified by the opinion and testing results, may obviate the need for the external auditor of each user agency to review the controls at DoIT (see Agency List).